ankane/pdscan/README.md

 docker run -ti ankane/pdscan "postgres://user@host.docker.internal:5432/dbname?sslmode=disable"
 ```

-> On Linux, this requires Docker 20.04+ and `--add-host=host.docker.internal:host-gateway`
+> On Linux, this requires `--add-host=host.docker.internal:host-gateway`

 For files on the host machine, use: